chafey/dicom-codec-js/README.md

 Parameters:
 - compressedImageFrame - Uint8Array with the compressed image frame bytes
-- sourceTransferSyntaxUID - string with the transfer syntax uid of the compressed image frame
+- sourceTransferSyntaxUID - String with the transfer syntax uid of the compressed image frame

 Returns:
 - Object